faizan4devloper/band-landing-page/README.md

+ERROR in ./src/App.js 232:35-52
+export 'NewHeaderProvider' (imported as 'NewHeaderProvider') was not found in './components/Context/NewHeaderProvider' (possible exports: HeaderProvider, useHeaderContext)

 import React from 'react';
 import { BrowserRouter as Router, Routes, Route, useLocation } from 'react-router-dom';
 import { FontAwesomeIcon } from '@fortawesome/react-fontawesome';